M0LTE/bpqapi/README.md

 ## Running under Docker

-If you are running Docker on the same system as your node (recommended) then substitute the magic Docker IP `172.17.0.1` with the hostname of the system where your node is running.

 Current targets: linux/arm/v7, linux/arm64/v8, linux/amd64

+If you are not running Docker on the same system as your node then substitute the magic Docker hostname `host.docker.internal` with the hostname of the system where your node is running.

 ```
 docker pull m0lte/bpqapi
-docker run -e bpq__uri=http://172.17.0.1:8008 -p 8080:8080 m0lte/bpqapi
+docker run --add-host=host.docker.internal:host-gateway -e bpq__uri=http://host.docker.internal:8008 -p 8080:8080 m0lte/bpqapi
 ```

 change the port it is exposed at by changing the first part of the `-p` argument.